transloadit/uppy/docs/companion.md

 :::caution

-We strongly recommend setting this option or untrusted clients may be able to request OAuth tokens.
+Setting this option is strongly recommended.
+If left unset (or set to `'*'`), your app could be impersonated.

 :::
 An [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) specifying